jverneaut/gutenberg-chess/README.md

 ## Collaboration Behavior

 - moves are persisted in block attributes.
+- `gameResult` is derived from `moves` with `chess.js` and persisted on `chess-game`.
+- `gameResult` updates are conditional (only when changed), which prevents redundant cross-client writes and helps avoid websocket ping-pong loops.
 - in editor, only the player whose turn it is can move.
 - if current user is the black player, editor board/player perspective flips.
 - if white and black are the same user, no flip is applied.